mehdi-alouane/js-tldr/public/docs/String/charAt.md

 # String.prototype.charAt()

-The `charAt` method returns a new string consisting of the single UTF-16 code unit located at the specified offset into the string.
+The `charAt` method returns a new string consisting of the single UTF-16 code _character_ located at the specified offset into the _string_ specified by _index_.

 ## Syntax